isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1983.md

 ---
-title: APPZPOS is a one integrated solution with multiple ordering portals linked to the same central admin backend and kitchen display system.
-Users can place orders from multiple portals, while staff check orders as well as sales reports in the same backend for multiple outlets.
-APPZPOS is a cloud based system where users can easily amend menu and other setting from backend, check reports through any device, at anywhere, anytime.
+title: APPZPOS F&B Point of Sales Version 1.1 - Web Online Ordering System
 permalink: /productivity-solutions-grant/solutionrepo/solution1983
 ---

 ### Description

-201628309N
+APPZPOS is a one integrated solution with multiple ordering portals linked to the same central admin backend and kitchen display system.
+Users can place orders from multiple portals, while staff check orders as well as sales reports in the same backend for multiple outlets.
+APPZPOS is a cloud based system where users can easily amend menu and other setting from backend, check reports through any device, at anywhere, anytime.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/APPZGATE_20200613_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria